WPChef/limit-login-attempts-reloaded/readme.txt

 * **Supports IPV6 Ranges For Safelist/Denylist**
 * **Unlock The Locked Admin** - Easily <a href="https://www.limitloginattempts.com/how-to-unlock-your-site-if-you-are-locked-out-by-limit-login-attempts-reloaded/">unlock the locked admin</a> through the cloud.

 *Some features require higher level plans.
-Please <a href="https://www.limitloginattempts.com/plans/?from=wp-details">view our plans</a> for a full list of pricing and features.

 = Upgrading from the old Limit Login Attempts plugin? =